-- Intercompany legal agreements.
 Review and update or create them.
-It’s important to add this substance to support your arm’s length transactions between affiliates.
+It is important to add this substance to support your arm’s length transactions between affiliates.

-No action should be taken without advice from a member of Withum’s International Tax Services Team because tax law changes frequently, which can have a significant impact on your specific planning possibilities.
-Reach out to discuss your individual situation as year-end approaches.
+Disclaimer: No action should be taken without advice from a member of Withum’s Tax Services Team because tax law changes frequently, which can have a significant impact on this guide and your specific planning possibilities.